telefonicaid/tartare/README.md

 });
 ```

-The `feature` function accepts a variable number of string arguments between the feature description an the callback
+The `feature` function accepts a variable number of string arguments between the *feature* description an the
 function.
-Those all arguments may be used to give more information about the feature, such as the User Story related
+Those all arguments may be used to give more information about the *feature*, such as the User Story related
-to the feature, o some kind of additional information.
+to the *feature*, o some kind of additional information.

 ```javascript
 feature('Addition',